Ballet Shoes (film): Broadcast and commercial releases

 The film was released on DVD in Europe in Region 2 on 7 January 2008.
 The film had a limited release in U.S. theaters on 26 August 2008; this can be seen as part of Screenvision's initiative to expand its venue.
 According to a press release on Screenvision's website, KOCH Vision bought the North American Home Entertainment rights from Granada International and partnered with Screenvision; KOCH Vision President Michael Rosenberg said that the theatrical run would help promote the DVD.
 Participating theaters promoted the film with a trailer and a poster earlier that August, and Random House promoted the "Shoe Books", in association with the film.
 Ballet Shoes was released on DVD in North America, Region 1, on 2 September 2008.
 The film premiered on Christmas Eve on TV ONE in New Zealand.
-It will be broadcast in Canada on CBC.
+It was broadcast in Canada on CBC.
 It was aired in Australia on 7 June 2009.